opendaylight/docs/docs/user-guide/service-function-chaining.rst

 -----------------------------------------------------

-OpenDaylight Service Function Chaining (SFC) provides the ability to define an ordered list of a network services (e.g. firewalls, load balancers).
-These service are then "stitched" together in the network to create a service chain.
+OpenDaylight Service Function Chaining (SFC) provides the ability to define an ordered list of network services (e.g. firewalls, load balancers).
+These services are then "stitched" together in the network to create a service chain.
 This project provides the infrastructure (chaining logic, APIs) needed for ODL to provision a service chain in the network and an end-user application for defining such chains.